saravanan30erd/pks-worker-node-cleanup/README.md

 # pks-worker-cleanup

-## Clean the docker images in PKS worker nodes
+## Clean the unused docker images in PKS worker nodes

 Log into the Jump server,